 Camping fees start at $14 per night in addition to the entrance fee.
 If you’re on an ADV or overlanding vehicle, and plan to take advantage of the dirt roads throughout the park, there are numerous primitive campgrounds.
 These primitive campsites require backcountry permits, which are $10.

 There are 123 miles of paved roads within Big Bend National Park.
-Many of which offer pristine views of the Chisos Mountains and surrounding desert landscape.
+Many of which offer pristine views of the Chisos Mountains and the surrounding desert landscape.
 The Ross Maxwell Scenic Drive is 30 miles one way, and has been considered one of the top scenic drives in the state of Texas.
-A second must see, is the Chisos Basin Road.
-While it’s a short six mile venture into the basin, the road sees steep grades and hairpin turns, and isn’t recommended for RV’s and large vehicles.
+A second must-see, is the Chisos Basin Road.
+While it’s a short six-mile venture into the basin, the road sees steep grades and hairpin turns and isn’t recommended for RV’s and large vehicles.

 If you are a Dual Sport rider, you’ll be happy to know that there are even more miles of primitive roads in Big Bend than there are paved.
 In fact, I saw more dual sports in Big Bend than I did cruisers.
 You can read more about those roads, here.
 If getting off the highway is more your style, this is definitely a National Park that you’ll have fun in.